SMAC-Group/mgmwm/README.md

 For users who are interested in having the latest developments, this option is ideal.
 Though, more dependancies are required to run a stable version of the package.
 Most importantly, users **must** have a compiler installed on their machine that is compatible with R (e.g. Clang).

-*The setup to obtain the development version of `classimu` is platform dependent.*
+*The setup to obtain the development version of `mgmwm` is platform dependent.*

 ### Requirements and Dependencies